Dear Members,

 (a) In the preparation of the Annual Accounts, the applicable accounting standards had

-The Directors had selected such accounting policies and applied them consistently and made
+(b) The Directors had selected such accounting policies and applied them consistently

-of the state of affairs of the company at the end of the financial year and of the profit
+fair view of the state of affairs of the company at the end of the financial year and of

 (c) The Directors had taken proper and sufficient care for the maintenance of adequate